 School’s done.
 Athletics, arts, or rest.

-Yes — and many families do.
+Yes, and many families do.
 Junior year is a common switching point for students who need more flexibility, more challenge, or a better fit.
-Score Academy's rolling enrollment and Cognia accreditation mean credits transfer cleanly.
+Score Academy Online’s rolling enrollment and Cognia accreditation mean credits transfer cleanly.
 The admissions team reviews transcripts and places students in the right courses immediately.

 Junior year is the most college-critical year.
-Score Academy supports it with AP coursework taught live in classes of six, SAT/ACT preparation, college essay guidance, and — most importantly — teachers who know your child well enough to write recommendation letters that sound like a real person, not a template.
+Score Academy Online supports it with AP coursework taught live on the Synchronous and Flex packages, SAT/ACT preparation, college essay guidance, and teachers who know your child well enough to write recommendation letters that sound like a real person, not a template.
 Admissions officers notice the difference.

 Yes.
-Score Academy's Cognia accreditation means transcripts are evaluated identically to traditional private schools.
+Score Academy Online’s Cognia accreditation means transcripts are evaluated identically to traditional private schools.
 AP scores, GPA weighting, and course rigor all carry the same weight.
 Colleges evaluate the accreditation, not the delivery format.

 It depends on the student.
-Most competitive college applicants take 2–4 AP courses in junior year.
-Score Academy's academic advisor helps families build the right AP load based on the student's goals, strengths, and target schools — without overloading.
-All AP courses are taught live in classes of six.
+Most competitive college applicants take 2 to 4 AP courses in junior year.
+Score Academy Online’s academic advisor helps families build the right AP load based on the student’s goals, strengths, and target schools, without overloading.
+On the Synchronous and Flex packages, all AP courses are taught live by certified teachers.

-This is one of Score Academy's biggest advantages.
-In classes of six, teachers know every student's work ethic, intellectual curiosity, growth trajectory, and personality.
-The recommendation letters that come from Score Academy teachers reflect genuine knowledge of the student — because they've taught them in a room of five, not a lecture hall of fifty.
+This is one of Score Academy Online’s biggest advantages.
+Teachers on the Synchronous and Flex packages know every student’s work ethic, intellectual curiosity, growth trajectory, and personality.
+The recommendation letters reflect genuine knowledge of the student, because they’ve taught them in a focused, personal environment where every student is visible every session.

 “His teacher’s recommendation letter made the admissions officer call us.
 She said it was the most specific letter she’d read all year.”